Voicings For The Key Of C Major

 In the interim check out the lessons referenced above.

-Talk soon, Hayden
+Talk soon,

 darren says

-Thanks Hayden, I’m 63 years old and had almost given up on learning how to play keys like a professional.
+I’m 63 years old and had almost given up on learning how to play keys like a professional.
 I’ve always had a gifted ear for music and was able to learn a handful of chords in a couple of keys on my own, but I fell way short of my goal.
 I’ve also followed a lot of musicians over the years who tried to teach me chords and scales, but I guess the building block approach that you use is what I needed.
 Thanks to you and your course, I’m finally “on my way”.
-I only have an mp3 file to show you a sample of my goal in gospel music.
-So please see the attached file of a church organist adding scales/runs to Amazing Grace.